DATAPOOL is a COMMON block which can be shared

 access the DATAPOOL at run-time, and to edit and manipulate the DATAPOOL

-address database in a Unix, NT or VMS environment.
+address database in a Linux, Unix or Windows environment.

 Colon Characters in Variable Names